-The European Disability Rights Agenda is a plan created by the European Union.
+The European Disability Strategy is a plan created by the European Union.

-It shows how they want to advance the rights of persons with disabilities in the next 10 years.
+It shows how the European Union wants to advance the rights of persons with disabilities in the next 10 years.

-It will list laws, programs, and actions and how they will improve the rights of persons with disabilities.
-The predecessor of this plan was called “European Disability Strategy”.
+It lists EU laws, programmes, and actions and how they will improve the rights of persons with disabilities;

 Why is it important?